 They must cleanse the system and clear the condensate drain.

-Condensing boilers can be more challenging to maintain and costly to repair because of all the additional parts and components.
-Each extra element will require its upkeep, repairs, and new features.
+Because of all the additional parts and components, condensing boilers can be more challenging to maintain and costly to repair.
+Each extra element requires upkeep, repairs, and new features.

 Condensate must frequently be drained since it can quickly accumulate if the boiler is used often.
 Fortunately, a condensate pump can automatically drain the condensate for you, making this a simple process.